reframejs/reframe/docs/usage-manual.template.md

 The DOM changes over time and we say that the page is *DOM-dynamic*.

 But why does Reframe hydrate the DOM whereas it previously didn't at our previous examples?
-It's because our page object is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples were saved as `*.html.js` files.
+It's because our page config is saved as `TimePage.universal.js`, a filename name ending with `.universal.js`, whereas our previous examples were saved as `*.html.js` files.

 So,
-a page with a page object saved as `pages/*.html.js` is treated as DOM-static and a page with a page object saved as `pages/*.universal.js` is treated as DOM-dynamic.
+a page with a page config saved as `pages/*.html.js` is treated as DOM-static and a page with a page config saved as `pages/*.universal.js` is treated as DOM-dynamic.
 Reframe also picks up `pages/*.entry.js` and `pages/*.dom.js` files and we talk about these in the next two sections.

 In case you are curious, the loaded JavaScript is: